MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

 5. You can review the list of site mailboxes by opening 'SiteMailboxesList.csv' file on a working directory, when it prompts you to review the file.

-6. Remove any site mailbox(es) from the list which you would not like to backup.
+6. Remove any site mailbox(es) from the list which you would not like to back up.

 7. Save 'SiteMailboxesList.csv', after reviewing it.